-The study will deliver consistent, up-to-date technical flood data for local governments across the Brisbane River catchment, to help predict flood risk for individual properties.
+The study has delivered consistent and up-to-date technical flood data for local governments across the Brisbane River catchment, to help predict flood risk for individual properties.

-It will be based on the best available information and the results will be reviewed by an independent panel of experts to ensure they are robust and represent best practice.
+The results were reviewed by an independent panel of experts to ensure they are robust and represent best practice.
 The data will also inform land use planning in South East Queensland.

-The study will be completed by early 2017.
-It's being delivered in collaboration with other Queensland Government departments and the local governments of Brisbane, Ipswich, Somerset and Lockyer Valley.
+The study, led by the Department of Natural Resources and Mines, was delivered in collaboration with other Queensland Government departments and the local governments of Brisbane, Ipswich, Somerset and Lockyer Valley, and Seqwater.

-A hydraulic modelling specialist consultancy company, BMT WBM, has also been appointed to undertake a hydraulic assessment.
+A hydraulic modelling specialist consultancy company, BMT WBM, undertook the comprehensive hydraulic assessment.